European shares hold on to small gains ahead of Fed announcement

 The broader FTSEurofirst 300 index of top European

-for the fourth of the last seven sessions, albeit in low volume.
+for the fourth of the past seven sessions albeit in low volume.

 Global shares have rebounded during that time after a sharp